 In the preapplication meeting with the City, City staff stated that the existing downstream sanitary sewer collection system is at capacity.
 The City does have a planned capital improvement project to increase the capacity of the existing system in 2024.
 Depending on the funding of the project, the downstream system may not be completed in time for the Phase 1 Good Samaritan tower expansion.
 It was identified that there is an alternative route that would direct sanitary sewer flows to the east into a different sanitary sewer sub basin.
-However, the City of Puyallup Engineering staff stated that they would not allow sanitary sewer flows to be conveyed out-of-basin.
+However, -a sewer study must show that conveying sanitary sewer out-of-basin is warranted.

 Stormwater Collection, Detention, Flood Control and Treatment.
 Stormwater will be collected from building roof areas, hardscape areas, parking lots and garages, the 7th Street extension, and landscape areas where required.
 Conveyance shall be made with solid catch basins, area drains, and manholes, and shall be piped to respective detention systems.
-Conveyance systems sizing shall be determined as required by the current edition of the Ecology Stormwater Management Manual for Western Washington (SWMMWW) and shall convey the required storm flow.
+Conveyance systems sizing shall be determined as required by the current edition of the Ecology Stormwater Management Manual for Western Washington (SWMMWW) and/or the WSDOT Highway Runoff Manual as applicable shall convey the required storm flow.
 Stormwater will be managed, detained, and treated in compliance with the SWMMWW.
 Site stormwater is divided across two individual drainage basins, as described in Section II.
 In order to maintain existing basin boundaries, stormwater facilities are prescribed by basin rather than by phase of the project.